Trap.NZ Comprehensive User Guide

 Open any installation record form and expand the Installation Details panel.
 Use the Move locatio...

-Using the app proximity function
+App: Using the "Walk Line" proximity function

 Using the Trap.NZ app, you can automatically record trap checks along a line using your phone’s G...